k1xme/InfoCrawlers/README.md

 This is a test project that utilizes Scrapy to scrape person info from the public directory site of universities.
 ---

+####Prerequisites:
+- PyMongo
+- Scrapy
+- xlwt
+- xlrd

+####Before Running:
+Remember to put a `lastname.xls` file with the lastnames in the second column in the root directory of this project.

 All 3 spiders are of `scrapy.spiders.Spider`.

 - `miami_univ` is featured with the capabilities of handling multiple sessions withn one spider instance.